walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 - The plan succeeds and the apply fails
 - Both the plan and the apply succeed

-We use [if conditionals](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsif) to check the [steps context](https://docs.github.com/en/actions/learn-github-actions/contexts#steps-context).
+We use [if conditionals](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstepsif) to check the [steps context](https://docs.github.com/en/actions/learn-github-actions/contexts#steps-context) so only the appropriate steps are executed.

 ## Conclusion